American International Group Inc. Buys 6,978 Shares of Clean Energy Fuels Corp. (NASDAQ:CLNE)

-American International Group Inc. increased its holdings in Clean Energy Fuels Corp.
-(NASDAQ:CLNE – Get Rating) by 9.0% during the 3rd quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
-The fund owned 84,915 shares of the utilities provider’s stock after purchasing an additional 6,978 shares during the quarter.
-American International Group Inc.’s holdings in Clean Energy Fuels were worth $692,000 at the end of the most recent reporting period.
+American International Group Inc. grew its stake in shares of Clean Energy Fuels Corp.
+(NASDAQ:CLNE – Get Rating) by 9.0% during the third quarter, according to the company in its most recent disclosure with the SEC.
+The fund owned 84,915 shares of the utilities provider’s stock after buying an additional 6,978 shares during the quarter.
+American International Group Inc.’s holdings in Clean Energy Fuels were worth $692,000 as of its most recent SEC filing.

-Other institutional investors have also modified their holdings of the company.
-Alliancebernstein L.P. grew its stake in shares of Clean Energy Fuels by 35.4% in the third quarter.
-Alliancebernstein L.P. now owns 323,631 shares of the utilities provider’s stock worth $2,638,000 after purchasing an additional 84,577 shares during the last quarter.
-Cetera Advisors LLC bought a new stake in shares of Clean Energy Fuels in the third quarter worth $129,000.
-Amalgamated Bank grew its stake in shares of Clean Energy Fuels by 88.8% in the second quarter.
-Amalgamated Bank now owns 19,535 shares of the utilities provider’s stock worth $198,000 after purchasing an additional 9,187 shares during the last quarter.
-DNB Asset Management AS grew its stake in shares of Clean Energy Fuels by 0.6% in the third quarter.
-DNB Asset Management AS now owns 741,910 shares of the utilities provider’s stock worth $6,047,000 after purchasing an additional 4,451 shares during the last quarter.
-Finally, Grassi Investment Management bought a new stake in shares of Clean Energy Fuels in the third quarter worth $86,000.
-41.86% of the stock is currently owned by institutional investors.
+Several other hedge funds and other institutional investors also recently bought and sold shares of the business.
+Bank of New York Mellon Corp grew its stake in shares of Clean Energy Fuels by 13.3% during the third quarter.
+Bank of New York Mellon Corp now owns 868,820 shares of the utilities provider’s stock worth $7,081,000 after buying an additional 102,128 shares during the last quarter.
+Centiva Capital LP bought a new stake in shares of Clean Energy Fuels during the third quarter worth $83,000.
+Schonfeld Strategic Advisors LLC bought a new stake in shares of Clean Energy Fuels during the third quarter worth $469,000.
+Cetera Advisors LLC bought a new stake in shares of Clean Energy Fuels during the third quarter worth $129,000.
+Finally, Cetera Advisor Networks LLC grew its stake in shares of Clean Energy Fuels by 69.5% during the third quarter.
+Cetera Advisor Networks LLC now owns 20,938 shares of the utilities provider’s stock worth $171,000 after buying an additional 8,585 shares during the last quarter.
+41.86% of the stock is currently owned by hedge funds and other institutional investors.

 Several brokerages recently weighed in on CLNE.
-Tudor Pickering raised shares of Clean Energy Fuels from a “hold” rating to a “buy” rating in a research note on Thursday, January 27th.
-Evercore ISI upgraded shares of Clean Energy Fuels to a “buy” rating and set a $11.00 target price on the stock in a report on Friday, February 25th.
-Zacks Investment Research upgraded shares of Clean Energy Fuels from a “hold” rating to a “buy” rating and set a $6.75 target price on the stock in a report on Tuesday, February 1st.
-TheStreet lowered shares of Clean Energy Fuels from a “c-” rating to a “d+” rating in a report on Wednesday, December 1st.
-Finally, Raymond James upgraded shares of Clean Energy Fuels from an “underperform” rating to a “market perform” rating in a report on Tuesday, January 4th.
-Two analysts have rated the stock with a hold rating and five have assigned a buy rating to the company.
-Based on data from MarketBeat, Clean Energy Fuels has an average rating of “Buy” and an average price target of $14.29.
+Zacks Investment Research raised shares of Clean Energy Fuels from a “hold” rating to a “buy” rating and set a $6.75 price objective on the stock in a research note on Tuesday, February 1st.
+Craig Hallum boosted their price objective on shares of Clean Energy Fuels from $20.00 to $27.00 in a research note on Thursday, January 27th.
+TheStreet cut shares of Clean Energy Fuels from a “c-” rating to a “d+” rating in a research note on Wednesday, December 1st.
+Raymond James raised shares of Clean Energy Fuels from an “underperform” rating to a “market perform” rating in a research note on Tuesday, January 4th.
+Finally, Evercore ISI raised shares of Clean Energy Fuels to a “buy” rating and set a $11.00 price objective on the stock in a research note on Friday, February 25th.
+Two equities research analysts have rated the stock with a hold rating and five have given a buy rating to the company’s stock.
+Based on data from MarketBeat, the stock currently has an average rating of “Buy” and an average price target of $14.29.

-Clean Energy Fuels (NASDAQ:CLNE – Get Rating) last announced its quarterly earnings data on Thursday, February 24th.
-The utilities provider reported $0.03 earnings per share for the quarter, meeting the consensus estimate of $0.03.
+Clean Energy Fuels (NASDAQ:CLNE – Get Rating) last released its earnings results on Thursday, February 24th.
+The utilities provider reported $0.03 earnings per share (EPS) for the quarter, meeting the consensus estimate of $0.03.
+The business had revenue of $91.90 million for the quarter, compared to analyst estimates of $91.16 million.
 Clean Energy Fuels had a negative net margin of 36.44% and a negative return on equity of 0.26%.
-The firm had revenue of $91.90 million for the quarter, compared to analyst estimates of $91.16 million.
-The business’s quarterly revenue was up 22.5% compared to the same quarter last year.
-Equities research analysts forecast that Clean Energy Fuels Corp. will post -0.01 EPS for the current year.
+The company’s revenue was up 22.5% on a year-over-year basis.
+Research analysts expect that Clean Energy Fuels Corp. will post -0.01 earnings per share for the current year.

 Clean Energy Fuels Company Profile (Get Rating)